 Even if Bob had chosen the less optimal method of the debt snowball immediately, he still would have paid $2,154.34 less in interest than he did by waiting a year to make a decision.

 This shows you how important it is to get started when it comes to paying off your debt.
-Don’t let the decision of using the debt snowball or debt avalanche delay your debt pay off journey.
+Don’t let the decision to use the debt snowball or debt avalanche delay your debt pay-off journey.
 Just pick the one you feel will work best for you and get started today.